tothemoon-org/extension-blocks/spec.md

 `(previous-resolution-value + entering-value - exiting-value) - ext-block-fees`

+With an output script of:

+`OP_TRUE`

-The following output scripts and values must replicate the extension block's exiting outputs _exactly_ (in the same order they appear in the ext. block).
+The following outputs' scripts and values must replicate the extension block's exiting outputs _exactly_ (in the same order they appear in the ext. block).

 The resolution transaction's version MUST be set to the uint32 max (`2^32 - 1`).